sudoeren/sudoeren/README.md

 Hello, this is Eren.
-I build Mobile, Web, and TUI applications.
+I am a passionate software developer interested in software development, vulnerability research, and computer vision.
+I am also contributing to open-source projects and building my own open-source software.

 My OSS projects: